pkumar2991/DSA/Heaps/Problems.md

 K + largest ->  Min Heap
 nlogn -> n log k

+### How to write/use heap in Java?
+Priority queue is the implementation of Heap data structure.
+This is not thread safe implementation of Heap.
+We can use PriorityBlockingQueue in multi threaded environment.

+#### Time complexity
+log(n) - add, offer, poll, remove
+O(n) - cotains, remove
+O(1) - peek, element, size

 ## Sort a K Sorted Array | Sort a nearly sorted array

 Given an array of **N** elements, where each element is at most K away from its target position, devise an algorithm that sorts in O(N log K) time